Erasable signature of Majorana bound state due to coupling with the T-shaped quantum-dot structure: Acknowledgments

 \section{Acknowledgments}

-This work was financially supported by the LiaoNing Revitalization Talents Program (Grant No. XLYC1907033), the Fundamental Research Funds for the Central Universities (Grant No. N2002005), and the Liaoning BaiQianWan Talents Program (Grant No. 201892126).
-Our NRG results are obtained via NRG LJUBLJANA open-source numerical renormalization group code.
+This work was financially supported by the LiaoNing Revitalization Talents Program (Grant No. XLYC1907033), the Fundamental Research Funds for the Central Universities (Grant No. N2002005), and the National Natural Science Foundation of China (Grant No. 11905027).